thoward27/algorithms/docs/assignments/A06-binary-things.md

 The steps are:

+1. If there are no elements in the array, return -1.
-1. Check if the middle element is the one we are looking for, return the index if so.
+2. If the middle element is the one we are looking for, return that index.
-2. If the element at the middle is larger than the one we are searching for, recursively search the left half.
+3. If the element at the middle is larger than the one we are searching for, recursively search the left half.
-3. Otherwise, recursively search the right half.
+4. Otherwise, recursively search the right half.

-4. Return -1 if the element is not in the array.
+Input constraints:

+Let $A = \{x \in \mathbb{Z} | x[i-1] \leq x[i] \forall i \geq 1, -1000 \leq x \leq 1000 \}$

 ## Instructions